SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ThreePillarsOfSpec/ThreePillarsOfSpec.md

 There are two ways to address this situation in Spec and in particular, Spec offers a special presenter called `SpPresenterWithModel`.
 Let us explain how to take advantage of it.

 We will build the simplest example to show how to do it.
-We will implement a presenter that lists the method signatures of a class, first using a presenter and second using a presenter (subclass of `SpPresenterWithModel`) dedicated to handling a model.
+We will implement a presenter that lists the method signatures of a class, first using a presenter inheriting from the default superclass (`SpPresenter`) and second using a presenter (subclass of `SpPresenterWithModel`) dedicated to handling a model.

 ### Example with SpPresenter